rcardin/rcardin.github.io/_drafts/template-method-pattern-revised.markdown

   def read(doc: Document) = { /* Some implementation */ }
 }
 {% endhighlight %}

+## Drawbacks
+One of the main consequence of the original Template Method pattern is _code reuse_.
+In this blog, we don't like code reuse.
+In [Dependency](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html) post, we learnt that we should avoid code reuse in favor of _behaviour reuse_.
+Code reuse leads to an increase of dependency between classes, resulting in architectures, which components are tightly coupled.

+Bad.
+Really Bad.

+Moreover, the abuse of the Template Method pattern tends to generate deep hierarchies of _concrete_ classes.
+Let's return to our example.
+One day, your boss ask you to extend the above code to handle more than one type of storage.
+He wants the software to be able to read both from local filesystem and from the cloud, or from distributed filesystems like HDFS.

+Easy, you think.
+We already have a primitive method, `read`, that I can override to allow my program to read from any kind of storage.
+You are a smart boy.

+_Favor composition over extension_.

 ## References
 - [Inversion of Control Containers and the Dependency Injection pattern](https://martinfowler.com/articles/injection.html)